Our inspiration to contribute to CurePSP

 Sadly, my dad passed away peacefully on January 19, 2018, after a courageous 4-year battle with progressive supranuclear palsy.
 He left behind a wonderful loving family including his 3 beautiful granddaughters.
 He loved the outdoors and he served our country faithfully in the Army and later the National Guard.

-However, we’ll continue to hope for a cure by supporting PSP research initiatives.
-Memorial donations can be made to Cure PSP, Inc. We’ll see you again someday, dad
+We’ll continue to hope for a cure by supporting PSP research initiatives.
+Memorial donations can be made to Cure PSP, Inc.

 —Amanda McKendree, Tournament Director, Strikeout PSP